KEEPING CHILDREN SAFE IN OUR SCHOOLS

-At certain times of the year pathways can be slippery; we need all parents, carers and visitors to take care when walking around our site, particularly in winter.
-Further information regarding inclement weather and school procedures regarding this can be on the website or via our winter newsletters.
+At certain times of the year the car park, road and pathways can be muddy and slippery; we need all parents, carers and visitors to take care when walking around our site, particularly in winter.
+Further information regarding inclement weather and school procedures regarding this can be found on the website or via our newsletters.

 We have many other procedures in school in relation to Health and Safety, please see specific school policies for information related to this issue.

 Everyone who works with our pupils, including volunteers or Governors at our school who are involved in regulated activity (has regular contact with our children) has a DBS check.
 This means specific checks have been carried out to ensure their suitability to work with children.